Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Abstract

 \section{Abstract}

-The fully-packed O(1) loop model on square and honeycomb lattices is critical, as is the fully-packed dimer model on these lattices.
-We introduce a model of fully-packed dimers and loops with a relative fugacity $w$ that interpolates between the fully-packed O(1) loop model ($w=0$) and the fully-packed dimer model ($w=\infty$).
-We demonstrate that these two limits are separated by a transition at a nonzero critical fugacity $w_c$.
-The $w<w_c$ phase has long loops and a power-law distribution of loop sizes, while a short-loop phase is established for $w>w_c$.
+We demonstrate that the low temperature ($T$) properties of a class of anisotropic spin $S=1$ kagome (planar pyrochlore) antiferromagnets on a field-induced $\frac{1}{3}$-magnetization ($\frac{1}{2}$-magnetization) plateau are described by a model of fully-packed dimers and loops on the honeycomb (square) lattice, with a temperature-dependent relative fugacity $w(T)$ for the dimers.
+The fully-packed O(1) loop model ($w=0$) and the fully-packed dimer model ($w=\infty$) limits of this dimer-loop model are found to be separated by a phase transition at a finite and nonzero critical fugacity $w_c$, with interesting consequences for the spin correlations of the frustrated magnet.
+The $w>w_c$ phase has short loops and spin correlations dominated by power-law columnar order (with subdominant dipolar correlations), while the $w<w_c$ phase has dominant dipolar spin correlations and long loops governed by a power-law distribution of loop sizes.
 Away from $w_c$, both phases are described by a long-wavelength Gaussian effective action for a scalar height field that represents the coarse-grained electrostatic potential of fluctuating dipoles.
-For periodic boundary conditions, the net electric flux that crosses a cut along any periodic direction takes on all half-integer values for $w<w_c$, while only integer values arise in the thermodynamic limit for $w>w_c$.
-Power-law columnar order, present in the $w>w_c$ short-loop phase, is destroyed by the proliferation of fractional fluxes in the long-loop phase.
-We argue that this dimer-loop model describes the low temperature properties of spin $S=1$ antiferromagnets with exchange and easy-axis anisotropy on the planar pyrochlore and kagome lattices in certain regimes of magnetic field and anisotropy.
-We also construct a Rokhsar-Kivelson type Hamiltonian whose ground state properties are controlled by this dimer-loop model.
+The destruction of power-law columnar spin order below $w_c$ is driven by an unusual {\em flux fractionalization} mechanism, topological in character but quite distinct from the usual Kosterlitz-Thouless mechanism for such transitions: Fractional electric fluxes which are bound into integer values for $w>w_c$, proliferate in the $w<w_c$ phase and destroy power-law columnar order.